Written by John Williams

 Three weeks without a break, Simon.
 What keeps you motivated and fresh?

 “Every day is different, and every house is a challenge.
 You don’t know what you’re going to get until you get there.
 You may have seen some snaps, or heard something about the house, but you show up and there it is, fresh and new,” he says.
-“Take yesterday, I drove up to Kaiwaka, in the middle of the Kaipara, to shoot a house.
+“Recently, I drove up to Kaiwaka, in the middle of the Kaipara, to shoot a house.
 The weather was a mixed bag, cloudy with brief glimpses of sun, but it ended up being the most stunning dusk – full moon and clear skies, with all the colour and richness in the landscape.
 Just beautiful.”

 Have you always been a photographer?